kailaisun/kailaisun.github.io/_pages/about.md

-My research interest lies in smart buildings and smart cities, including building occupancy detection/estimation, computer vision and generative models.
+My research interest lies in smart cities and buildings, including deep learning, occupancy measurement, computer vision, generative models, AIoT, remote sensing and AI for science.
 I have published more than 15 first-author papers in top international journals, including *Cell Patterns, Building and Environment, Automation in Construction, Energy and Buildings*, etc.

 Aiming to solve practical challenges in the real world, most of my work is grounded in real-world datasets.